 There are three weddings at the end (Miss Griffiths the governess finds love as well), but unlike Colonel Brandon, Sir Charles Neville doesn't remarry and there is no hint of a romance for him.
 He is too old, perhaps, to ever feel or inspire affection again.

-Since Modern Times is a posthumous novel, possibly Elizabeth Helme was dying when she wrote it; the happy wrapping-up at the end is rather abrupt.
+Since Modern Times is a posthumous novel, possibly Elizabeth Helme was dying when she wrote it; the happy wrapping-up at the end is rather abrupt and might even have been written by someone else.
 Out of the blue, a long-lost relative returns from India with a staggering fortune and the virtuous get their reward here on earth.
 Although Helme is critical of slavery in the West Indian part of the narrative, she still uses the a "golden nabob" as a plot device.
 As I’ve learned, “Uncle So-and-So died and left you his dubiously-acquired fortune” is an exceedingly common plot device for the era and even Charlotte Brontë wasn't above using it in Jane Eyre.

 The University of Cambridge Orlando database sums up Helme thusly: “Her novels abound in cliché but deploy their derivative plots, characters, and diction with attractive energy and conviction.
 She is interested in problems of class, race, and social justice, though given to finding easy fictional solutions for them.”

 I was going to write about the ways (in terms of style and theme) that Austen differs from Helme, but I'll save it for another post!

 When the news of the victory at Waterloo reached England, many towns held celebratory bonfires to mark the defeat of Napoleon after decades of war.
 There's one such bonfire in my novel, A Different Kind of Woman, where Mary Crawford has to deal with an unwanted admirer who makes trouble for her.
 Click here for more about my books.